On the local-global principle for twists of abelian varieties and Galois representations: Applications to abelian varieties

 is a tower of field extensions, and \([\bD : \Q] \mid 2g\).
-Let \(G=\Gal(\bD/D)\).
+Let \(G=\Gal(\bD/D_K)\).

 Assume \(g=3\).
 Then \(G\) is either trivial or cyclic of order \(3\).
-In the first case, we have \(\bD=D\) and the local-global principle holds by Lemma \ref{lem:bDD}.
+In the first case, we have \(\bD=D_K\) and the local-global principle holds by Corollary \ref{cor : inertiffcyc}.
 In the second case, it holds by Corollary \ref{cor : inertiffcyc}.

 Assume \(g=6\).
-Then \([D_L : D] \mid 6\), so \(G\) is either cyclic or isomorphic to \(S_3\).
+Then \([D_L : D_K] \mid 6\), so \(G\) is either cyclic or isomorphic to \(S_3\).
 Again, the case when \(G\) is cyclic follows from Corollary \ref{cor : inertiffcyc}.
 The case \(G \cong S_3\) is covered by Proposition \ref{prop: case of S3} with \(N\) the unique \(3\)-Sylow of \(G\).
 Since \(N\) is cyclic, by Chebotarev's density theorem, it is the decomposition group of some unramified prime.
 Moreover, \(H^1(G, \bD^\times) = 1 = H^1(N, \bD^\times)\), by Hilbert 90. \end{proof}